 Preference will be given to projects that:

-Proposals must demonstrate how the project will be integrated into the existing curriculum.
+Proposals should demonstrate how the project will be integrated into the existing curriculum.
 Student/Teacher Grant for projects shall supplement and expand upon existing school curricula and programs and must not merely replace or restore curricula or programs that have been the subject of reduced public funding.
 Funds for teachers shall only be for work on projects above and beyond the daily/normal responsibilities of faculty.